DanielKeep/rust-scan-rules/README.md

 * `try_readln!` - like `readln!`, except it returns a `Result` instead of panicking.
 * `scan!` - scans the provided string.

+Plus a convenience macro:

+* `let_scan!` - scans a string and binds captured values directly to local variables.
+Only supports *one* pattern and panics if it doesn't match.

 If you are interested in implementing support for your own types, see the `ScanFromStr` trait.

 The available abstract scanners can be found in the `scanner` module.